JulienLecoq/porcupine-wake-word/README.md

 <h3 align="center">Porcupine Wake Word</h3>
 <p align="center"><strong><code>@capacitor-community/porcupine-wake-word</code></strong></p>
 <p align="center">
-    This plugin is a bridge to the native SDKs provided by Picovoice on iOS and Android for their product called Porcupine Wake Word.
+    This plugin is a bridge to the native SDKs provided by Picovoice on iOS, Android and Web platforms for their product called Porcupine Wake Word.
 </p>

 <p align="center">